RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 ### Data association - prediction and detection
 TODO:More content
 Next once you have the ego-vehicle motion compensated oncoming vehicle state, then you need to follow same algorithm to associate these two sets of state values.
+To give some intuitions, here you are matching the predicted state in the last time for every track with the sensor reading of the current time step.

 ### Occlusion and miss-detections handling
 This is the most important section for tuning the tracker.
 Here you need to handle for how long you will be contnuing the tracks (continue predicting the state of the track) if that detection is not observed from the sensors in the continuous set of frames.
 Also another tuning parameter is that for how long you want to continuously detect the object through sensors to confirm with a definite solution that the oncoming vehicle is there.You need to use 3 sets of sensor detections as input: